Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 only performed during the master code (0000 1XXX), and normally won by one Hs-mode master as no slave address has four leading zeros.
 Other masters can win the arbitration only if they send a reserved 8-bit code (0000 0XXX).
 In such cases, the bridge remains closed and the transfer proceeds in F/S-mode.
-Table 8 gives the possible communication speeds in such a system.
+[Table 8] gives the possible communication speeds in such a system.

-Remark: Table 8 assumes that the Hs devices are isolated from the Fm and Sm devices when operating at 3.4 Mbit/s.
+Remark: [Table 8] assumes that the Hs devices are isolated from the Fm and Sm devices when operating at 3.4 Mbit/s.
 The bus speed is always constrained to the maximum communication rate of the slowest device attached to the bus.
 (1) Bridge not used.
 SDA and SCL may have an alternative function.
 (2) To input filter.
 (3) Only the active master can enable its current-source pull-up circuit.
 (4) Dotted transistors are optional open-drain outputs which can stretch the serial clock signal SCL or SCLH.

-Fig 36.
+[Figure 36]: #Figure-36
+<a id="Figure-36"></a>

+**Figure 36**.
 Bus system with transfer at Hs-mode and F/S-mode speeds msc614
 V SS
 Hs-mode